 These people left their homeland, their families, all that was familiar and crossed an ocean to come to a new land.
 They knew they would endure hardships, but they cared more for the freedom to worship and serve God as they believed the scriptures directed them, than their lives.
 Only God could put that calling in a person’s heart and give them the strength and courage to do it.
 A number of these families eventually found their way to what is now Rhode Island and were founders of the earliest settlements, which became Providence, Warwick and Newport.
 They gathered to worship in their homes and those meetings became the first organized churches in that area.

 Many of those who gathered in the Rhode Island area (about 1636), had been banished from Boston, Salem and Plymouth due to the doctrine they adhered to.
 The Puritans in Massachusetts were not tolerant of anyone who deviated from their religious views.
 Banishment, excommunication, public whippings and even death were punishments the magistrates administered.
 Rejection of infant baptism was particularly offensive to those who held to the puritan beliefs.
 Of those who settled in the area, a number of them are Doyle's ancestors and also David Kaspareit's.
-Stukely Westcott, John Warner, Ezekiel Holliman and Samuel Gorton are in both their family trees and Obadiah Holmes, Chad Brown, John Crandall and William Wickenden are David's ancestors.
+Stukely Westcott, John Warner, Ezekiel Holliman, Samuel Gorton, Obadiah Holmes and Chad Brown are in both their family trees.
+John Coggeshall and John Green (of Quidnessett) are also ancestors of Doyle.
+John Crandall and William Wickenden are included in David's lineage.
 These men demonstrated incredible courage to stand by their convictions in the face of what seemed to be insurmountable oppositon and persecution.
 The Spirit of God surely upheld these men and gave them favor with authorities in England and the Naragansett Indians in that area.

 They practiced what is called a six-principles doctrine, which is found in Hebrews 6:1-3.
 The distinguishing features of this sect was the practice of laying-on-of- hands as a condition of admission, and of the rejection of infant baptism and of the doctrine of predestination and election and of a belief that by obedience, man may attain a measurable degree of perfection.